ferenc-attila/comparegeopackagereaders/README.md

 ## Introduction

+I'm a freshly graduated junior Java developer, searching for solutions.
+As a GIS user I work with GeoPackage databases every day.
+This short article born based on my personal curiosity.

 [GeoPackage](http://www.geopackage.org/) is a popular format in open source GIS, especially since the worthily widespread QGIS selected it as the default vector format in version 3.8.
 GeoPackage is a relatively young format, as it was published in 2014.
 It is a platform-independent database, implemented